Geekyash10/Mittal-Docs/docs/Resume/Virtual-office-workspace/intro.md

 In real production systems (like Zoom, Google Meet, or Discord), they use SFU (Selective Forwarding Unit) servers like mediasoup, Janus, or Jitsi.
 An SFU acts like a “smart middleman” — each client sends one stream to the SFU, and the SFU forwards copies to all others.
 This drastically reduces the bandwidth load on clients and makes large meetings smooth.

+n simple words:
+👉 Peer.js is a JavaScript library that makes it easy to use WebRTC for peer-to-peer connections between browsers.

+Normally, setting up WebRTC directly is a bit complicated — you have to handle things like SDP offers, ICE candidates, and signaling manually.
+Peer.js simplifies this process by giving you a clean API to create a peer, connect to another peer, and send data, audio, or video directly between users.

+🧠 How it works (in simple steps):

+Create a peer — Each user creates a unique peer using new Peer().

+Connect to PeerServer — Peer.js uses a small signaling server (called a PeerServer) to help peers find and connect to each other.

+Exchange IDs — Each peer gets a unique ID.
+You just share this ID with another user to connect.

+Start a connection — One peer calls another peer using their ID.

+WebRTC takes over — Once connected, the communication happens directly between browsers, not through the server.